tgherzog/boatworks/index.md

 #### Welcome! ####

-Potomac Boatcraft is a startup marine services company in the northern Virginia and Maryland area focusing on the repair, renovation, maintenance and makeovers of classic old boats.
+Potomac Boatcraft is a marine services company in the northern Virginia and Maryland area focusing on the repair, renovation, maintenance and makeovers of classic old boats.
 It's based on my ten years' experience owning and renovating